-Complete guide to using NetPilot for network lab simulation.
+Complete guide to using NetPilot for AI-powered network lab automation.

 NetPilot makes it easy to create network labs using natural language.
 Follow these steps to get started:

-Create your account and access the AI-powered lab builder.
+Create your account at app.netpilot.io and access the AI-powered lab builder.

 Use natural language to tell NetPilot what kind of network you want to build.